bernhardAxonIvy/doc/source/designer-guide/how-to/process-extensions.rst

 :ref:`process-element-pi`
    Executes generic Java code (may interact with a remote system).
+   Using this in new solutions is discouraged, see the warning below.

 :ref:`process-element-wait-program-intermediate-event`
    Interrupts process execution until an (external) event occurs.